Leadership & Governance

 The number of foundations in San Francisco and the Bay Area continues to grow, along with overall assets and giving.
 Indicative of the City’s dynamic future and commitment to social giving, its philanthropic sector is characterized as “youthful” by The Center on Philanthropy & Public Policy at The University of Southern California.
 Only 28% of the existing foundations pre-date 1990.
 There are over 230 Bay Area grants of $1 million or more, and a total of $3.1 billion given.
 Education, the environment and arts, and culture organizations receive the most funding.

 Corporate philanthropy rates are very high in the Bay Area.
-In 2015, the top eighty-three corporate donors contributed a total of $263 million in cash to local organizations in the Bay Area.
+In 2016, the top 100 corporate donors contributed a total of $309 million in cash to local organizations in the Bay Area.

-In fact, the top five companies on the list account for 45 percent of total donations, with a combined $117 million in cash giving.
-In 2015, Wells Fargo Bank was the largest Bay Area corporate donor, contributing over $23 million to local charities.
-Google was the second highest, followed by Chevron Corp. and Cisco Systems Inc. In addition, locally-based companies such as PG&E Corp., Intel Corp., Genentech Inc., Oracle Corp., Citigroup Inc., Adobe Systems Inc. and Microsoft Corp. were all substantial givers.
+In fact, the top five companies on the list account for 40 percent of total donations, with a combined $127 million in cash giving.
+In 2017, Google was the largest Bay Area corporate donor, contributing over $50 million to local charities.
+The Sobrato Organization was the second highest, followed by Salesforce and Wells Fargo and Co.
+In addition, locally-based companies such as PG&E Corp., Intel Corp., Genentech Inc., Oracle Corp., Citigroup Inc., Adobe Systems Inc. and Microsoft Corp. were all substantial givers.